About the Program

 Students who choose five social science electives which do not total 18 units will need additional coursework to supplement the five electives.
-Supplemental units can be chosen from the approved courses in either a primary or a secondary social science department, from elective Social Welfare coursework, group study, or community service units.
+Supplemental units can be chosen from the Master List of approved social science electives, from elective Social Welfare coursework, group study, or community service units.
 Courses for supplemental units may be taken on a Pass/No Pass basis.

 College of Letters & Science Requirements

 The Social Welfare B.A. major is under the jurisdiction of the College of Letters & Science (L&S), which is the degree-granting college.

 Undergraduate students must fulfill the following requirements in addition to those required by their major program.

 For detailed lists of courses that fulfill college requirements, please review the College of Letters & Sciences page in this Guide.
 For College advising appointments, please visit the L&S Advising Pages.